Also see Kansas, Notable Kansans and Location Humor.

 - 30 Degrees below 0 -

 Kansas people start saying "Cold 'nuff for ya?"

-A man in Topeka, Kansas, decided to write a book about churches around the country.
-He started by flying to San Francisco, and started working east from there.
-Going to a very large church, he began taking photographs and making notes.
-He spotted a golden telephone on the vestibule wall and was intrigued with a sign which read "$10,000 a minute."
+A man decided to write a book about churches around the country.
+He started in San Francisco.
+In a church there, he saw a gold telephone with a sign that read "$10,000 a minute."

-Seeking out the pastor he asked about the phone and the sign.
-The pastor answered that this golden phone is, in fact, a direct line to Heaven and if he pays the price he can talk directly to God.
-The man thanked the pastor and continued on his way.
+He asked the pastor about it.
+The pastor answered that the gold phone is a direct line to Heaven and if he pays the price he can talk to God.

-Finally, he arrived in Kansas.
-Upon entering a church in Ellinwood, Kansas behold, he saw the usual golden telephone.
+Upon entering his first church in Kansas there he saw the usual gold telephone.
 But THIS time, the sign read "Calls: 25 cents."

-The pastor, smiling benignly, replied, "Son, you're in KANSAS now . . . it's a local call."
+The pastor replied, "Son, you're in KANSAS now . . . it's a local call."